pcnfernando/siddhi-io-ibmmq/docs/api/latest.md

     </tr>
     <tr>
         <td style="vertical-align: top">username</td>
-        <td style="vertical-align: top; word-wrap: break-word">User name of the server.
-If this is not provided, will try to connect without both username and password</td>
+        <td style="vertical-align: top; word-wrap: break-word">The username to connect to the server.
+If this is not provided, the connection is attempted without both the username and the password.</td>
         <td style="vertical-align: top">null</td>
         <td style="vertical-align: top">STRING</td>
         <td style="vertical-align: top">Yes</td>